Drumfix/avb4linux/README.md

 LICENSING AND CONTRIBUTION GUIDELINES
 ======================================
 To the extent possible, content is licensed under BSD licensing terms.
 Linux kernel mode components are provided under a GPLv2 license.
-The specific license information is included in the various directories to eliminate confusion.
-We encourage you to review the ‘LICENSE’ file included in the head of the various subdirectories for details.
+Licensing information is included in the various directories to eliminate confusion.
+Please review the ‘LICENSE’ file included in the head of the various subdirectories for details.